 If a student fails to meet the Qualitative Standard - Grade Point Average (GPA) and/or the Quantitative Standard - Completion Rate/Pace of Progression (PACE) for Satisfactory Academic Progress, the student will be placed on "warning" for one semester.
-During this warning semester, the student will receive financial aid; however, the student must be meeting both the Qualitative Standard - Grade Point Average (GPA) and the Quantitative Standard - Completion Rate/PACE requirements at the end of the warning semester to continue to receive financial aid.
+During this warning semester, the student will be eligible for financial aid; however, the student must be meeting all GPA, Completion Rate/Pace of Progression, and Maximum Timeframe requirements at the end of the warning semester to continue to receive financial aid.
 There is no warning semester for Maximum Timeframe.